lukas-vlcek/index_time_date/README.md

 As a workaround one can introduce secondary field to store needed fraction number and use this field as a secondary sort value.

+### More details about ES implementation:

-_References: Read more about [Doc Values](https://www.elastic.co/guide/en/elasticsearch/guide/current/docvalues-intro.html), the underlying data structure used by Elasticsearch when sorting on a field._
+Efficient sorting on field data has gone through some evolution in ES.
+Important improvement was addition of [Doc Values](https://www.elastic.co/guide/en/elasticsearch/guide/current/docvalues-intro.html), the underlying data structure used by Elasticsearch when sorting on a field.

+Note that in ES `1.7` one has to [enable the doc values explicitely in mapping for date type](https://www.elastic.co/guide/en/elasticsearch/reference/1.7/mapping-core-types.html#date) by settings [fielddata](https://www.elastic.co/guide/en/elasticsearch/reference/1.7/fielddata-formats.html) (it was not by default enabled for [number field data](https://www.elastic.co/guide/en/elasticsearch/reference/1.7/fielddata-formats.html#_numeric_field_data_types)).

+Starting with ES `2.x` (not sure which version specifically) it is enabled by [default for dates](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/date.html#date-params).

+_Just for completeness: Older blog post [introducing Doc Values](https://www.elastic.co/blog/disk-based-field-data-a-k-a-doc-values) for ES `1.x`, some info can be dated - especially about mapping and enabling?_

 --
 #### II.)